Ahmad-Sai/StegApp/README.md

   - NumPy
   - Tkinter

-To hide your own messages in an image, run the hidSecret.py, and follow the instructions display in the application. _**Make sure that your image is a .jpg or .jpeg only.**_
+To hide your own messages in an image, run the hidSecret.py, and follow the instructions displayed in the application. _**Make sure that the image you use is a .jpg or .jpeg only.**_

 **_Hiding Text Example_**